High-resolution, Ultrasensitive, and Native Proteomics

 (Research Description PDF)

-Proteomics aims to comprehensively identify and quantify proteins in a biological system, including protein expression, localization, interaction, post-translational modifications (PTMs) and turn over.
+Proteomics aims to comprehensively identify and quantify proteins in a biological system, including protein expression, localization, interaction, posttranslational modifications (PTMs) and turn over.
 It routinely employs reversed-phase liquid chromatography (RPLC)-electrospray ionization (ESI)-tandem mass spectrometry (MS/ MS) for protein identification.
 Capillary zone electrophoresis (CZE)-ESI-MS/MS has also attracted great attentions for proteomics due to its advantageous features.
-First, CZE-MS and RPLC-MS can produce complementary identifications and the combination of these two techniques can improve proteomic scale, and especially enhance protein isoform identifications.
-Second, CZE can produce much better intact protein separation than RPLC.
-Third, CZE-MS can yield higher sensitivity than RPLC-MS. Fourth, CZE can separate proteins in their native conditions (close to pH 7), and CZE-native MS is invaluable for native proteomics.
+First, CZEMS and RPLC-MS can produce complementary identifications and the combination of these two techniques can improve proteomic scale, and especially enhance proteoform identifications.
+Second, CZE can produce better intact protein separation than RPLC, benefiting top-down proteomics.
+Third, CZE-MS can yield higher sensitivity than RPLC-MS for detection of peptides and intact proteins.
+Fourth, CZE can separate proteins under native conditions.
+CZE-MS/MS will be an invaluable tool for native proteomics that aims to approach proteomescale characterization of endogenous protein complexes in cells.

-Our research focuses on development of new techniques for exploring CZE-MS for high-resolution, ultrasensitive and native proteomics, and also applications of the new techniques for answering important questions in developmental biology and cancer.
+Our research focuses on development of novel analytical methodologies based on CZE-MS/ MS for high-resolution, ultrasensitive and native proteomics, and applications of the new methodologies for answering important questions in biology.

 B.S., 2005, Dalian University of Technology;